First search for exclusive diphoton production at high mass with tagged protons in proton-proton collisions at $\sqrt{s}

-The sources of systematic uncertainties affecting the signal are as follows: the yield correction for the inclusive background selection estimate from the inclusive-enriched selection described above (37\%), the background evaluation procedure (33\%), the radiation damage and tracking efficiency of the RPs (13\%), and the luminosity measurement (2.5\%) \cite{CMS:2021xjt}.
+Several sources of systematic uncertainties affecting the signal are considered.
+The uncertainty of 37\% in the yield correction for the inclusive background selection estimated from the nonelastic-enriched selection as described above.
+This uncertainty is evaluated by varying the fit parameters within one standard deviation.
+There is an additional 33\% uncertainty in the background estimate, evaluated by computing this yield after varying the exponential fit parameters within one standard deviation.
+The variation on the functional form of the fit was also studied and was found to be well within the uncertainty quoted above.
+Subleading sources of uncertainties include radiation damage and tracking efficiency of the RPs (13\%) \cite{CMS-DP-2020-047}, and the luminosity measurement (2.5\%) \cite{CMS:2021xjt}.
 Additionally, a signal cross section uncertainty of 10\% is assumed to account for the rapidity gap survival probability in the high invariant mass region \cite{Harland-Lang:2015cta}.
-The rapidity gap survival probability expresses the fraction of events in which no additional soft interactions occur between the two colliding protons, producing extra final-state particles and modifying the topology of exclusive events.
+The rapidity gap survival probability \cite{Harland-Lang:2016apc} expresses the fraction of events in which no additional soft interactions occur between the two colliding protons, producing extra final-state particles and modifying the topology of exclusive events.